Tuscany Chianti and Val D’Orcia by Motorhome

 We started this route at Montalcino.
 We’d read that it’s one of the most beautiful of driving routes through Tuscany, covering peaceful rolling hills of cypress trees and vines.

 Of course, this is another hill top town!
-After parking up at a motorhome Sosta for the night, we walked the 10 minutes downhill to the centre.
+After parking up at a motorhome Sosta for the night, we then walked the 10 minutes downhill to the centre.

 Plenty of steps and narrow cobbled streets flowed through the hillside buildings of the old town.
 All these villages cling to the hillsides where views stretch out across the countryside of vineyards and olive groves.